 Spark Concept & Student are part of a series of exciting award categories, created to promote great design and designers.
 We invite you to join the Spark Community and enter your best designs.

-The next entry period will begin in January, 2015, for Spring semester design students and any professionals with a great concept to show the world.
+The next entry period has already started for Fall semester design students and any professionals with a great concept to show the world.

 The Spark Concept & Student Awards are focused on work that is in the idea stage, and are the primary home for student entries.
 It is not for spec work, nor work intended for production or commercial realization.
 The emphasis is on ideas.

 Spark Concept & Student is for any discipline of design.
 This includes graphic design, product, user experience, motion, architecture, interiors and others.

 This competition continues Spark’s mission, criteria and categories.
 All Spark events are international in scope and accept entries from all designers, everywhere.

 We believe design is a critical tool to accelerate human progress.
 Our Criteria are modern and compelling.
 If you or your organization create great designs, don’t miss the opportunity to compete in these important events.

 We invite everyone to participate—students (individuals, teams or classes), professional designers, art directors, architects, engineers, teachers, design firms, manufacturers, institutions, ad agencies and entrepreneurs may enter, interact and enjoy Sparking.